Peter Gunn: Music

 The show's use of modern jazz music was a distinctive touch that helped set the standard for many years to come, with cool jazz themes accompanying every move Gunn made.
-The music, composed by Henry Mancini, was performed by a small jazz ensemble which included a number of prominent Los Angeles-based jazz and studio musicians.
-Trumpeter Pete Candoli, alto saxophonist Ted Nash, flutist Ronny Lang, trombonist Dick Nash, and pianist and future composer John Williams provided most of the improvised jazz solos.
+The music, composed by Henry Mancini, was performed by a small jazz ensemble, which included a number of prominent Los Angeles-based jazz and studio musicians.
+Trumpeter Pete Candoli, alto saxophonist Ted Nash, flautist Ronny Lang, trombonist Dick Nash, and pianist and future composer John Williams provided most of the improvised jazz solos.
 Williams plays the piano part on the title music ostinato.

 Prominent jazz musicians occasionally made on-screen appearances.
 Trumpeter Shorty Rogers appeared in the episode titled "The Frog" playing flugelhorn as Lola sings "How High the Moon".
-Drummer Shelly Manne, in addition to performing on the soundtrack album, was credited with a Special Guest role in the 1959 episode "Keep Smiling" playing drums in the "Bamboo Club" combo.
+Drummer Shelly Manne, in addition to performing on the soundtrack album, was credited with a Special Guest role in the 1959 episode "Keep Smiling" playing drums in the Bamboo Club combo.
 Brazilian guitarist Laurindo Almeida plays guitar as himself in the 1959 episode "Skin Deep".

 In his autobiography Did They Mention the Music?
 Mancini stated:

 The Peter Gunn title theme actually derives more from rock and roll than from jazz.
 I used guitar and piano in unison, playing what is known in music as an ostinato, which means obstinate.
 It was sustained throughout the piece, giving it a sinister effect, with some frightened saxophone sounds and some shouting brass.
 The piece has one chord throughout and a super-simple top line.

 The "Peter Gunn Theme" became an instant hit, earning Mancini an Emmy Award nomination and two Grammys.
 The RCA Victor soundtrack album by Henry Mancini, The Music from Peter Gunn, was voted Album of the Year at the 1st Annual Grammy Awards in 1959 and reached No. 1 in Billboard's Pop LP Charts.
 The popularity of this album prompted RCA Victor to issue a second Mancini album of Peter Gunn music titled More Music from Peter Gunn.
 Bandleader Ray Anthony's recording of the theme music reached No. 8 on Billboard's Hot 100.
 Shelly Manne recorded two jazz albums of themes from the show in 1959, Shelly Manne & His Men Play Peter Gunn and Son of Gunn!!.

 "The Peter Gunn Theme" has been recorded and performed by numerous musicians.

 In 2019, Jasmine Records released a CD combining both Henry Mancini soundtracks of The Music of Peter Gunn and More Music from Peter Gunn.

 The theme was also used in the Spy Hunter arcade video game, and has been used by the Kilgore College Rangerettes as the tryout music for their specialty jazz group since the 1960s.